randomnoun/bookcase-ops/packer-ubuntu-mysql/README.md

 and I like my databases to not have the rug pulled out from underneath them every so often to really test their resilience to data corruption.

+# Networking prerequisites

+This VM isn't part of kubernetes, so you'll need to decide on a hostname for the server, and set up some DNS/DHCP rules to resolve it.
+I also hard-coded a MAC address, which you can generate [from here](https://dnschecker.org/mac-address-generator.php).

+The hostname I'm using is `bnesql02` as it's in Brisbane ([BNE](https://www.iata.org/en/publications/directories/code-search/?airport.search=bne)) and this is the second time I've gone through this rigmarole.

+I'm also using this VM to hold the vault server, so there's a `vault` CNAME pointing to this host.

+See [SETUP-DNS.md](../setup/SETUP-DNS.md) on setting that up.

 # Packer prerequisites

 This version has been tested on packer 1.8.1 and has been updated to use the new, more complicated and arbitrarily different hcl format.